-Choosing your right lace tint shade doesn't have to be confusing.
+Choosing the right lace tint spray shade doesn't have to be confusing.
 Think about it how you do with your makeup!

 The Wig Gurus lace tint range is based on skin undertones and general skin tones.
+The lace tint spray is an all-natural premium formula.
 In this blog post, we will be exploring how to determine your skin undertones to help make your purchase that much easier, or if you're a stylist it will help you apply these tips and techniques when customizing your client's lace pieces.
 Apply these simple techniques and you will be good to go.

 Lace frontals, lace closures, full lace wigs, HD laces wigs HD frontals (I'm sure You get the point) These ALL need a degree of customizing when you buy them.
 This is unless you purchase our HD lace caviar closures and frontal which all come ready to wear for you.
 But we will get to those in another blog post.